 Originally shot under the title ‘Magic Hour’, this low-key murder mystery has probably received extra attention since the release of the Stephenie Meyer books.
 If so, some may have been a tad disappointed by the lack of teenage supernatural activity … Continue reading

-Posted in DVD Review, Film Noir, Los Angeles, Noir on Tuesday, Philip Marlowe, Private Eye, Raymond Chandler, Ross Macdonald, Scene of the crime, Tuesday's Forgotten Film, TV Cops
+Posted in DVD Review, Film Noir, Los Angeles, Noir on Tuesday, Philip Marlowe, Private Eye, Raymond Chandler, Ross Macdonald, Scene of the crime, Tuesday's Overlooked Film, TV Cops

 This is a minor milestones for Tipping My Fedora as the blog has now reached its 101st post.
 So, seeing as it is also my birthday today, what better way to celebrate than with a small indulgence in the company of … Continue reading